-The Intervention Initiative is a bystander programme which aims to empower you to become an active bystander, and be part of the solution in stopping and preventing harassment in your student community.
+The All About Respect bystander programme aims to empower you to become an active bystander, and be part of the solution in stopping and preventing harassment in your student community.

-We also delivered how to respond to a disclosure training sessions for both staff and students.
-If you are a staff member or student and think any of the above training would benefit you or your team please do get in touch: email@example.com
+If you are a staff member, student or external to the university and think any of the above training would benefit you or your team please get in touch: email@example.com